 Unusual museums in Barcelona?
 They’re all over the place!
 As you might know culture and history play a big role in Barcelona.
 There are actually over 60 museums in this city!
-Some of them are tourist traps and you have to pay tons of money to checkout some boring relic or sculpture.
+Some of them are tourist traps and you have to pay tons of money to check out some unimportant relic or sculpture.
 In this blog we will show you the Top 7 unusual museums in Barcelona.
 These are not big fan favourites like the Museu Nacional d’Art de Catalunya but more off the beaten path or just plain off beat.

-This museum is super small and not very well known, which is a total shame because the exhibition is modern and really interesting.
+This museum is super small and not very well known, which is such a shame because the exhibition is modern and really interesting.
 It is all about the history of firefighters in Barcelona.
 Various vehicles and equipment from different eras are displayed.
 This museum is educational, fun for the whole family, and great for school trips.

 Espai Bombers-Parc de Prevenció

 This one is an oddball and different from most museums here in Barcelona.
 It doesn’t display paintings and mosaics but instead the total evolution of perfume bottles and flasks over the years and decades.
 There are about 5.000 containers from the past and also the most modern creations of today’s perfumes.
 The exhibition also shows stuff like old catalogs, labels and advertising material.
 The museum is divided into two well-defined parts.
 One part shows the glasses and containers of ancient cultures in a chronological order and the other part shows the flasks of the industrialised perfumery.